Operators In Python

 Relationship Operators==, !=, >, <, >=, <=Compare values and return a boolean result

-Membership Operatorsin, not inCheck the given value present in sequences
+Membership Operatorsin, not inCheck the given value present in the sequences

 Identity Operatorsis, is notCheck for object identity (memory location address)